Dentistry

 We cannot recommend these substitutions or vouch for their safety, and we have not been able to reach Dr. Irby to confirm his recommendations.
 Your dentist needs to research these products and verify their safety themselves.
 This list is provided to help them begin the research process.

-5. Avoid collagen membranes for bone grat prior to implant placement, use PTFE
+- Substitute PTFE for collagen membranes for bone grafts prior to implant placement

 Patient-Recommended Dentists